Whimsical observations from Bill:

 *Creepiest short story: "The Monkey's Paw," by W.W.
 Jacobs.

-*Favorite British literary classic: Lord Jim, by Joseph Conrad.
+*Favorite British classic literary novel: Lord Jim, by Joseph Conrad.